No results for ""

 You can use custom properties to connect individual flags to some LaunchDarkly integrations.
 To learn more, read Custom properties.

 You can create new flags by cloning existing flags.
 When you clone a flag, LaunchDarkly makes a new flag and copies the original flag's targeting configuration for all environments.
-To learn more, read Cloning flags.
+To learn more, read Clone flags.